The frame number is stamped on the left side of the steering head tube

 Another common frame modification that negatively impacts value is cutting off muffler struts.

-This alteration was done to accommodate wider extended swing arms, rear disc brake, or 4-into-1 exhausts.
+This alteration was done to accommodate a wider or extended swing arm, rear disc brake, or 4-into-1 exhaust.

-While these changes may serve a functional purpose, any permanent modifications to frames decrease overall value of the bike.
+While these changes may serve a functional purpose, any modifications to a frame decreases the overall value of the bike.

 A person can ask any price for anything, it doesn't mean it is worth it or someone will pay that.

-So before you put a $15,000 custom paint job on your bike don't expect that to increase its value.
+So before you put a $10,000 custom paint job on your bike, don't expect that to increase its value.

 If you are doing it because thats what you want, not as an investment, go ahead and do it your way.

-Just remember, when it's time to sell, don't expect to get most of that money back from your expensive labor of love.
+Always remember, when it's time to sell, don't expect to get that money back from your expensive labor of love.

 |